koust/koustMoviePlayer/README.md

 - Swift 4+

 ## Features
-  - Skip Button (used to skip the trailer)
+  - Skip Button (used for skip the any specific time that want to jump)
-  - Rewind Button (used to rewind.
-If you want can be set time.)
+  - Rewind Button (used for rewind.
+If you want you can also set time.)
   - Subtitle
   - Thumbnail Animation